BTMX Price Down 17.2% Over Last Week (BTMX)

-BTMX (CURRENCY:BTMX) traded 6.7% lower against the dollar during the one day period ending at 18:00 PM Eastern on December 20th.
-One BTMX coin can currently be bought for about $0.46 or 0.00001156 BTC on popular exchanges.
-In the last seven days, BTMX has traded down 17.2% against the dollar.
-BTMX has a total market capitalization of $345.10 million and approximately $70,882.00 worth of BTMX was traded on exchanges in the last day.
+BTMX (CURRENCY:BTMX) traded 6.7% lower against the dollar during the 24 hour period ending at 13:00 PM ET on December 23rd.
+BTMX has a total market cap of $345.10 million and $70,882.00 worth of BTMX was traded on exchanges in the last day.
+During the last week, BTMX has traded 17.2% lower against the dollar.
+One BTMX coin can currently be bought for approximately $0.46 or 0.00001156 BTC on major exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.